 In today’s always-on, demand-driven economy, customers have made clear their preference for digital payments and e-commerce over traditional methods of banking such as cash payments.
-At ING Direct, digital transactions have risen by 14 percent in the last 12 months alone, with mobile - which makes up 69 percent of all interactions - proving most popular.1

 For business leaders in the financial services sector, remaining relevant means taking an agile approach to banking.
 Meeting the expectations of your customers and staying ahead of competitors requires rapid innovation.